aleshaleksey/fansys23/skills.md

   - Disease: Threshold of the disease or poison
   - It is usually fine to rule that once an entity has seen it once, it knows what it is.
 - **Take care**: Yes, for treatment.
 No for diagnosis.
 - **Try again**: For treatment, yes (although the patient might be dead by then).
-For "diagnose", no.
+For "diagnose", yes, but unless you have extra information available you always get the same result.

 ___
 #### Ride